Walking Pneumonia: Mycoplasma Pneumoniae Infections on the Rise in the United States

 As of the time of writing, the reason for the current increase in M. pneumoniae infections is still not known.
 However, according to the CDC, they are monitoring this rise through various surveillance methods to assess changes in demographics, illness severity, and outcomes compared to pre-COVID-19 infections.
 They are also engaging with healthcare providers and health departments to raise awareness and track antibiotic resistance.

-Although the number of cases is concerning, PEOPLE and NPR report that doctors have stated that walking pneumonia is very manageable with antibiotics, often using azithromycin, also known as a Z-pack, as example.
+Although the number of cases is concerning, PEOPLE and NPR report that doctors have stated that walking pneumonia is very manageable with antibiotics, often using azithromycin, also known as a Z-pack, as an example.
 Patients just need to finish the entire course of antibiotics, even if they start feeling better quickly.

 Sylvia Eze: This writer has vast experience covering topics on health, entertainment, tech, politics and so much more.
 She also loves to spend time indoors with a really good book and catch up on the latest blockbuster films.